blahosyl/dinner-party/README.md

 	- print shopping list, end program

-After the MVP was completed well-ahead of the expected timeline, and there was more time left until the submission deadline than originally anticipated, I decided to add a new feature that was outside the scope of the MVP: the `check_pantry()` function and its accompanying logic.
+After the MVP was completed well ahead of the expected timeline, and there was more time left until the submission deadline than originally anticipated, I decided to add a new feature that was outside the scope of the MVP: [the `check_pantry()` function](https://github.com/blahosyl/dinner-party/issues/35) and its accompanying logic.

 This loops through each ingredient on the shopping list, asks the user how much of it they already have, and adjusts the quantities accordingly.
 When the resulting quantity is 0 or less, the item is deleted from the shopping list.